← Index

 // note to self

-The numbers are not the story — what the numbers do over time is the story.
+The numbers are not the story.
+What the numbers do over time is.

 GGrace Lee · design notebook · 03 SWRM